The Winchester Deer Season XP is the company's first line of ammo specifically designed for hunting whitetail deer.

-Minimizing the distance a deer will run after the shot was hunters' number one priority.
+First, they wanted to minimize the distance a deer will run after the shot.
 Dropping a deer in its tracks would be ideal, but failing that, they wanted the shortest tracking job possible.

 For that reason, Winchester prioritized rapid expansion in order to facilitate energy transfer and produce a large wound channel.
 However, even though rapid expansion was important, they still needed the bullet to penetrate deep enough to reach the vitals and exit the animal from most shooting angles.

-Indeed, an exit wound helps ensure that the deer leaves an easy-to-follow blood trail in the event the animal doesn't drop in its tracks.
+Indeed, an exit wound increases the odds that a wounded deer leaves an easy-to-follow blood trail in the event the animal doesn't drop in its tracks.

-So how did they go about accomplishing all those tasks?
+So how did the folks at Winchester go about accomplishing all those tasks?

-The tip also improves the ballistics of the bullet, resulting in a flatter trajectory as well as good terminal performance at long range.
+The polymer tip also improves the ballistics of the bullet.
+This results in a flatter trajectory and good terminal performance at long range.

 Deer Season XP ammunition also has a lead core with a tapered jacket that increases in thickness from tip to base.
-The gradually thickening jacket helps prevent the bullet from completely disintegrating, ensuring the core will produce the longest possible wound channel and hopefully exit the deer.
+The gradually thickening jacket helps prevent the bullet from completely disintegrating.
+This helps ensure the core will produce the longest possible wound channel and hopefully exit the deer.

-While Winchester Deer Season XP ammunition is designed specifically for hunting whitetail deer, it'll also work well on other similarly sized animals like mule deer, blacktail deer, javelina, feral hogs and pronghorn.
+While Winchester Deer Season XP ammunition is designed specifically for hunting whitetail deer, it will also work extremely well on other similarly sized animals like mule deer, blacktail deer, pronghorn, javelina, and feral hogs.

-The fact that the Extreme Point has a larger-than-normal polymer tip means that it has a bullet weight on the lighter side for each respective cartridge.
+The fact that the Extreme Point has a larger-than-normal polymer tip means that bullet weight is on the lighter side for each respective cartridge.
 Fortunately, deer aren't particularly large or heavy-boned animals, but those lightweight, rapidly expanding bullets aren't ideal for deep penetration on really big game.

 For those reasons, the Deer Season XP isn't the best choice for hunting large, tough animals like elk or moose.
 While it's certainly capable of ethically taking down really big animals under certain conditions, in all fairness, the bullet isn't designed for those tasks.